CapCinematic/TicTacToe-Solo/README.md

 # Tic-Tac-Toe Architecture:

-My application consist of one HTML file one CSS file and three JavaScript files:
+## My application consist of one HTML file one CSS file and three JavaScript files:

-# A player.js file that contains a Player class.

-# Player methods include, but are not limited to:
+Player methods include, but are not limited to:
 A constructor - properties should include: id (ex: 'one'), token (ex:'⭐️'), wins (ex: 0) An increaseWins function - increases the count of the player’s wins

-# A game.js file that contains a Game class.

-# Game Class includes:
+## Game Class includes:

 - Two Player instances
 - A way to keep track of the data for the game board